al-mehedi-hasan-afridi/Data-Analysis-Portfolio/README.md

 ---

-### 4. Customer Transaction Dashboard Using Excel and Power BI
+### 4. Customer Transaction Analysis Using Excel and Power BI

 - **Overview**: Developed a comprehensive dashboard to analyze customer transaction data, focusing on payment methods, membership insights, and geographical trends.
 - **Tools Used**: Excel (for data manipulation), Power BI (for data visualization).